tenfer/gorail/doc/api.md

 name | channel name, should be unique ctype | downstream interface's protocol,Now only support http httpUrl | the url of downstream interface that you push
-filter | json string, push messages that match the filter conditions;<br>above mean pushing  these messages that  database is test,table is test, all actions(insert,update,delete) and each row's status equal 1,type equal 2 connectTimeoutMs | default is 1000 ms readWriteTimeoutMs | default is 2000 ms retryMaxTimes | default is 50
+filter | json string, push messages that match the filter conditions;<br>above means pushing these messages that  database is test,table is test, all actions(insert,update,delete) and each row's status equal 1,type equal 2 connectTimeoutMs | default is 1000 ms readWriteTimeoutMs | default is 2000 ms retryMaxTimes | default is 50